PanicInitiative/panicbutton.io/_posts/mobile/es/0001-01-01-setup-message.md

 category: "mobile"
 tags: "mobile"
 introduction: This is the message that will be sent with your location.
-warning: Make sure your contacts recognize this message.
+warning: Make sure your contacts know what to do if they receive this message
 component: message
 action:
   - title: "Next"
     link: "setup-code"
 ---

-Think first!
+Security tips

- - Will your message work for all situations?
+ - Consider creating a code message that only your contacts will understand
- - How often should you review it?
-Can you agree a code message with your contacts?
+ - The message should be relevant for any situation - you won't have time to change it in a 'Panic' moment
- - Do you want to enable GPS tracking from your phone settings so that your location sends with your message?
+ - Enable GPS tracking from your phone settings if you want your location to be included with the message